hukumjain/openshift-sep-2022-batch1/Day1/README.md

    - self-healing
      - whenever your application stops responding, orchestration platforms can detect that it attempts to repair by rebooting, deleting bad instance of your application with a new working instance of your application
      -
+## Kubernetes
+- is an Container Orchestration Platform from Google
+- it supports many container runtimes
+- initial days it was supporting Docker by default by in latest versions it stopped supported Docker out of the box
+- Kubernetes used Dockershim for interacting with Docker Engine/Runtime
+- Dockershim is an interface used by Kubernetes to Docker interactions
+- Due to security reasons, Docker is deprecated by Kubernetes in latest versions.
+As part of this decision, Kubernetes removed Dockershim interface.
+- In latest versions, Kubernetes interacts with container runtimes via a common interafce called CRI ( Container Runtime Interface ) which is a specifications
+- The CRI specifications has to be implemented by the organization that developed the Container Runtime/Engine or by third-party
+-

 ## OpenShift